30 + seeds per pack

 Ananashyi Zucchini 50 days.
 A rare, bright-yellow zucchini originating in Belarus and popularized by Seedsavers Exchange in the US.
 Plants are compact and super-productive.
 Best picked when small, less than 8 inches as the skin becomes tough when allowed to become large.
 Prolific producer of edible blossoms.

 Costata Romanesca Zucchini Cucurbita pepo 60 days.
 Deeply striped and ribbed Italian variety sporting a unique nutty flavour.
 Firmer texture and more flavour than the regular “garden variety” bland zucchini, even as it sizes up.
 In addition, produces huge male squash blossoms for stuffing.

 Green Hubbard Winter Squash 100+ days to maturity.
 Large fruits weighing in from 8 to 12 pounds.
 Flesh is yellow-orange, dense and creamy.
 Superb storage quality, keeping easily until Spring under good conditions.
 Native to North America.

-Uncle David’s Dakota Dessert C. maxima 95 day A buttercup type winter squash developed by farmer breeder David Podoll in North Dakota by selecting over decades for superior fruit.
+Uncle David’s Dakota Dessert Winter Squash C. maxima 95 days.
+A buttercup type winter squash developed by farmer breeder David Podoll in North Dakota by selecting over decades for superior fruit.
 Selected for good colour, sweet taste, vigour and hardiness under northern growing conditions.
 Very thick walled fruit with small seed cavities.
 Vining habit.
+Out of stock!

-Waltham Butternut Winter Squash C. moschata 100 days A popular & long-keeping variety originally bred in Waltham, Massachusetts in the late 1960’s.
+Waltham Butternut Winter Squash Cucurbita moschata 100 days from transplant.
+A popular & long-keeping variety originally bred in Waltham, Massachusetts in the late 1960’s.
 Large, uniform 4-5 pound fruits are hard, finely-textured and flavourful.
 An old standby for dependable winter squash.